diana3664/Portfolio/README.md

 # Portfolio
-Project portfolio.
-Talks more about me as a software ptogrammer.
+Portfolio.
+Talks more about me as a software programmer.